Can Sunil Kanugolu bring India’s Modi down, 10 years after helping him win?

 Kanugolu is tall, bearded and well-built — yet he often manages to stay invisible in plain sight.

-The only senior Congress leader whose photograph is missing from the party’s website, he has news articles written about him that often mistakenly carry his brother’s picture.
+The only senior Congress leader whose photograph is missing from the party’s website, he has been the subject of news articles that have mistakenly carry his brother’s picture.

 Last year, his confidant recalled, when Kanugolu was leading the Congress’s campaign in the high-stake Karnataka state elections, “I was to meet him at Bengaluru’s Taj West End hotel for lunch”.